Skip to main contentSkip to footer content

 Umoja students are given the necessary resources and tools to assist them in the transfer process.
 This includes the latest news, websites, application deadlines, and tips to help with the transfer process.

-Located in the 800 building, Umoja students have a place (Umoja Village) to do homework, use computers, dine, and participate in "Porch Talk".
+Located in the 800 building, 3rd Floor, Umoja students have a place called the Umoja Village to do homework, use computers, dine, and participate in "Porch Talk".
 Porch Talk allows your voice to be heard and respected.

 Mentor ME Program